 Michelle Bui’s photographs reflect the processes of accumulation, presentation, and eventual decay that mark our relationships to seemingly mundane items.
-Sensual and sensorial, her images point to the negotiation between our understanding of ourselves and the objects that we accumulate.
-In the same breath, they cause us to question our appetite for these objects, this excessive consumption, in the first place.
+Sensual and sensorial, her images point to the negotiation between our understanding of ourselves and the objects that we amass.
+In the same breath, they cause us to question our appetite for these objects, this excess, in the first place.

-A series of larger-than-life photographic images meet at the intersection between still life and commercial photography.
-Bui intuitively arranges objects and ephemera, photographing them against acidly colourful backdrops: sprigs of baby’s breath are arranged sculpturally with inflated latex gloves atop a blue shag carpet; a bouquet of wilting anemones is hand-tied with oversized maroon plastic in front of orange vinyl.
-The appeal of these uncanny images is undeniable; the lure of Bui’s heightened colours and textures and the familiar visual language of commercial photography provoke desire before we fully comprehend the image, or even despite that comprehension.
+In the East Gallery, a series of larger-than-life photographic images meet at the intersection between still life and commercial photography.
+Bui assembles objects and ephemera and photographs them against acidly colourful backdrops.
+In Baby’s Breath, delicate floral sprigs are placed among inflated latex gloves atop a blue shag carpet.
+The yellow daisies in Happy Like Doris Day co-mingle with intestines and bone-like ceramic against lurid red vinyl.
+These uncanny images are by turns seductive, repulsive, surreal, and humorous.
+Bui’s heightened use of colour, texture, and scale and the familiar visual language of commercial photography provoke desire before we fully comprehend the image, or even despite that comprehension.